AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/metadata-rules/metadata-rules-concept.md

 ![Adding metadata to streams](images/metadata2.png)

 When you create a metadata rule, AVEVA&trade; Data Hub applies it to all existing streams and subsequently to any new streams added to the namespace.
-You can edit a metadata rule; but the modified rule may capture a different set of streams.
+You can edit a metadata rule, but the modified rule may capture a different set of streams.

 ## Related links